xiaolongbaoalya/motorph-payroll-system/README.md

-Meeting & Collaboration Logs

-This folder contains visual proof of our collaboration as a team, including:
-- Screenshots of online meetings
-- Chat discussions
+Legacy Branch

+### `legacy-cp1`
+This branch contains **archived code and materials** from our original CP1 project.
+It serves as a reference for how the system was initially designed and implemented.

+📌 **Contents:**
+- Original CP1 console-based code
-- GitHub contributions and pull request reviews
+- Previous class structures and logic

-Maintained as part of our transparency and documentation process.
+🛑 **Do not modify** or merge this branch into `dev` or `main`.
+It is preserved strictly for reference and comparison.